PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 and a hydrogen atom is adsorbed in an on-top position 1.5 Å above the top layer.

-The atoms in the slab will tags set to the layer number: First layer atoms will have tag=1, second layer atoms will have tag=2, and so on.
+The atoms in the slab will have tags set to the layer number: First layer atoms will have tag=1, second layer atoms will have tag=2, and so on.
 Addsorbates get tag=0: